BottlecapDave/HomeAssistant-OctopusEnergy/README.md

     - [Why is my gas sensor reporting m3 when Octopus Energy reports it as kWh?](#why-is-my-gas-sensor-reporting-m3-when-octopus-energy-reports-it-as-kwh)
     - [I have sensors that are missing](#i-have-sensors-that-are-missing)

 Custom component built from the ground up to bring your Octopus Energy details into Home Assistant to help you towards a more energy efficient (and or cheaper) home.
-This integration is built against the API provided by Octopus Energy UK and has not been tested for any other divisions.
+This integration is built against the API provided by Octopus Energy UK and has not been tested for any other countries.

 This integration is in no way affiliated with Octopus Energy.

+If you find this useful and are planning on moving to Octopus Energy, why not use my [referral link](https://share.octopus.energy/gray-jade-372)?

 ## How to install